top of page

 The noun 'combatants' traces its etymology to the Latin word 'combattens,' which is the present participle form of 'combattere,' meaning 'to fight' or 'to engage in combat.'
 In Latin, 'combattens' described individuals who were actively engaged in warfare or armed conflict.
 As the word evolved into Old French, it became 'combatant,' retaining the same sense of individuals or groups involved in combat.
 When 'combatant' was adopted into English, it continued to signify those who are actively engaged in warfare or armed conflict, emphasizing their role as participants in battle or combat.
 The etymology of 'combatants' underscores its historical connection to the concept of actively fighting and engaging in armed conflicts, highlighting the role of individuals or groups as participants in combat situations.

-Quiz: Find the meaning of the noun combatants:
+Find the correct meaning of the noun combatants:

 Try Again!